 Provide the estimated overall number of people (members of the public and professionals) to be reached by the funded project.
-The applicant is required to itemize separately the types of noninteractive education and outreach activities, with estimates, that led to the calculation of the overall estimates provided.
-Refer to the appendix for definitions.
+The applicant is required to itemize separately the types of noninteractive education and outreach activities, with estimates for each activity.
+Refer to Appendix A for definitions.